-Lalbhagh Gardens is a well-liked destination for nature lovers.
-It covers an area of over 240 acres in the heart of Bangalore and accommodates 1854 plant species.
-Lalbhagh is close to the city centre and easily accessible by car, taxi, auto or metro.
+Lalbhagh Gardens is a favoured destination for nature lovers.
+It spreads over an area of over 240 acres in the heart of Bangalore and accommodates 1,854 plant species.
+Lalbhagh is close to the city centre and easily reachable by metro, auto, taxi and car.

 Hyder Ali, sultan of Mysore, commissioned the garden in 1760.
-His son, Tipu Sultan. later completed it.
-Lalbhagh has a huge floral clock, which is one of the most accurate of such clocks in the world.
+Tipu Sultan, his son, completed the work later.
+Lalbhagh has a huge floral clock which is one of the most accurate of such clocks in the world.
 It has a glass house which hosts biannual flower shows, on Republic Day and Independence Day.

 Glass House